 Yes, using a Waterpik or oral irrigator can help manage periodontal disease.
 It removes plaque and food particles from below the gum line where brushing and flossing might not reach.
 Incorporating it into your daily routine can improve gum health, but it shouldn’t replace regular brushing and flossing.

-At Premier Dental Care in Palmdale, we offer comprehensive dental services.
+At Premier Dental Care in Palmdale and Lancaster, we offer comprehensive periodontal services.
 We focus on preventing and treating gum disease through regular check-ups and cleanings.
-If you have red, swollen, or bleeding gums, contact our office today at (661) 231-7031 to schedule a consultation.
+If you have red, swollen, or bleeding gums, contact one of our dental practices today to schedule a consultation.